PLCnext/IIoT_Library/README.md

 1. In the program instance called "MQTT_Subscribe", set the variable `Run` to TRUE.
 This subscribes to the topic on the Mosquitto test broker where the JSON messages are being published.

-1. Each time a new message arrives, the JSON Decode process is triggered via Port variables.
+1. Each time a new message is received from the server and consumed by the client, the JSON Decode process is triggered via Port variables.

 1. In "JSON_Code_Decode", check the value of the structs udtJsonValue_Dot_INT and udtJsonValue_Dot_DINT.
 The values of the INT and DINT variables from the incoming JSON stream should appear in these structs.

-### Program details: Publish
+### Program details: MQTT Publish

-This is an example of how to send messages as an MQTT publisher.
-The example demonstrates:

-   * Connecting to an MQTT server/broker
-   * Publishing messages
-   * Automatic reconnects
-   * Off-line buffering
-   * Default file-based persistence

-To use the Publish example, open the program named "Publish", and complete the following tasks:

-1. Check the values of the SERVER_ADDRESS, CLIENT_ID and TOPIC variables, and change them if required.
-1. In the PLCnext *Tasks and Events* window, create an instance of the Publish program in the *Cycle100* task.
-1. Write and Start the project.
-PLCnext Engineer will go online to the PLC and enter Debug mode.
-1. Add the `Run` variable to the Watch window.
-1. Set the value of `Run` to TRUE.
-1. Using an MQTT subscriber, check that the test messages are being published.
-1. Set the value of `Run` to FALSE.

-The program implements a simple state sequencer that progresses through the following steps:
+The MQTT Publish program implements a simple state sequencer that progresses through the following steps:

-   * Idle - waiting for the Run signal.
+   * Idle - waiting for the start conditions.
    * Connecting - waiting for the client to connect to the server.
    * Running - publishing a simple message every 5 seconds, and waiting for the Run signal to disappear.
-   * Disconnecting - waiting for the client to disconnect from the server.

-This example is based on the [async_publish][async_publish] sample in the Paho MQTT C++ library.

-### Program details: Subscribe
+### Program details: MQTT Subscribe

-This is an example of how to receive messages as an MQTT subscriber.

-The example demonstrates:

-   * Connecting to an MQTT server/broker
-   * Subscribing to a topic
-   * Receiving messages
-   * Attempting manual reconnects.
-   * Using a "clean session" and manually re-subscribing to topics on reconnect.

-To use the Subscribe example, open the program named "Subscribe", and complete the following tasks:

-1. Check the values of the SERVER_ADDRESS, CLIENT_ID and TOPIC variables, and change them if required.
-1. In the PLCnext *Tasks and Events* window, create an instance of the Subscribe program in the *Cycle100* task.
-1. Write and Start the project.
-PLCnext Engineer will go online to the PLC and enter Debug mode.
-1. Add the `Run` variable to the Watch window.
-1. Set the value of `Run` to TRUE.
-1. Using an MQTT publisher, check that messages are being received on the subscribed topic.
-1. Set the value of `Run` to FALSE.

-The program implements a simple state sequencer that progresses through the following steps:
+The MQTT Subscribe program implements a simple state sequencer that progresses through the following steps:

    * Idle - waiting for the Run signal.
    * Connecting - waiting for the client to connect to the server.
-   * Subscribing - waiting for the subscription to complete.
+   * Subscribing.
    * Running - receiving messages, and waiting for the Run signal to disappear.
    * Unsubscribing - waiting for the unsubscription to complete.
-   * Disconnecting - waiting for the client to disconnect from the server.

-This example is based on the [async_subscribe][async_subscribe] sample in the Paho MQTT C++ library.

 ### Using SSL

-The previous examples can be adjusted to use an SSL connection using the following steps:
+The example can be adjusted to use an SSL connection using the following steps:

 1. Download the server certificate for the Mosquitto test broker (in PEM format) from [test.mosquitto.org](https://test.mosquitto.org/).